confluentinc/vscode/README.md

 ### From a `.vsix` file

 _Note: This doc refers to the extension version as `x.x.x`.
-Ensure you replace this with the actual version number you want to use._
+Ensure you replace this with the actual version number you want to use, without the `v` prefix._

 Confluent provides these VSIX files: